 Hmm, very good question.
 It’s a pretty big fan, and you’ll need also consider the weight of everything else you want to take, cavoodles included, so you don’t exceed your gross combined mass (GCM) figure of whichever vehicle you choose.
 This is the total weight of what you can carry and tow at the same time.

-We won’t delve too deeply into exact facts and figures – our mates at 4x4 Australia have done so HERE – but let’s quickly assess the three choices.
+We won’t delve too deeply into exact facts and figures – our mates at 4X4 Australia have explained vehicle loading and GVM here – but let’s quickly assess the three choices.

 We’d rule out the Everest first.
 Assuming you’re looking at the new 2.0-litre turbo diesel, its 3100kg towing limit leaves you a little exposed.
 The typical weight of an Everest is about 2400kg, and the GCM is 5800kg.

 That still leaves you, in round figures, about 600kg for people, bedding, clothes, dogs, surfboards and the like, but this figure reduces as the weight on the towball increases.
 As well, the 2.0-litre/ten-speed auto combo isn’t, according to the 4x4 blokes, the best combo to tow with.

 The Toyota LandCruiser is a well-known entity, and its popularity means that it’s better supported by a larger dealer network.
 A 6850kg GCM against a 2740kg kerb weight for the diesel GXL leaves about 610kg for gear.